 FTA has designed a seamless training program that minimises the requirement for cadets to travel, with all training taking place in two countries.
-The program is designed in five phases being, phase one DGCA ground theory and examinations in India, the basic phases two and three encompasses the CASA commercial pilot licence (CPL) and Multi Engine Command Instrument Rating (MECIR) in Toowoomba.
+The program is designed in four phases being, phase one DGCA ground theory and examinations in India, the basic phase two encompasses the CASA commercial pilot licence (CPL) and Multi Engine Command Instrument Rating (MECIR) in Toowoomba.

-Phase five of the program is conducted in India which comprises the conversion of the CASA licences to a DGCA license.
+Phase four of the program is conducted in India which comprises the conversion of the CASA licences to a DGCA license.

 Integrated ground theory and flying delivered over seven modules of training.
 On completion of the course, cadets achieve:

 - AVI50215 Diploma of Aviation (Commercial Pilot Licence – Aeroplane)

 Duration: 46 weeks

 200 hours Flying Training: